WHEN: October 25 – 28, 2022, from 12-1pm MT AND 1-2pm MT

 WHERE: Hosted online through Zoom – register now

 CENTER highlights excellence and innovative contributions to the field each year with the annual Awards and Project Grants.
 The selected lens-based artists receive financial support and publishing and exhibiting opportunities made possible by Analog Forever Magazine, Catalyst: Interviews, LENSCRATCH, Strange Fire Collective, and the Turchin Center for the Visual Arts.

-Join us in October as each artist will share an intimate view of their project, followed by a moderated discussion with Moderator Holly Stuart Hughes, Independent Editor, Writer, and Grant Consultant.
+Join us in October as each artist will share an intimate view of their project covering today’s most critical issues – mental health, systemic racism, climate change, depleting resources, and the rare and incurable, among other topics – followed by a moderated discussion with Moderator Holly Stuart Hughes, Independent Editor, Writer, and Grant Consultant.